-Conducting residential or commercial safety inspections are critical for propane professionals and essential for keeping customers comfortable and safe.
-Paraco, keeping safety front and center, holds a core set of safety principals which guide all our employees to ensure we operate with the highest safety standards and integrity.
+Conducting residential or commercial propane installation safety surveys is critical for propane company professionals and essential for keeping customers comfortable and safe.
+Paraco, keeping safety front and center, holds a core set of safety principles that guide all our employees to ensure we operate with the highest safety standards and integrity.

-Performance of leak checks and safety surveys are the only way to know that your propane system is operating safely and correctly.
-If your service technician performs one and your system passes, you may feel confident that it is working safely and optimally.
-Read more about our safety initiatives by visiting www.paracogas.com.
+Performance of leak checks and safety surveys are the ideal way to determine that your propane gas system is operating safely and correctly.
+If your service technician accomplishes one of these procedures on your propane installation, you may feel confident that it is working safely and optimally.